emmettmcdow/predictor/README.md

 This should be pretty easy to do.
 According to my calculations, we could pre-process all of the existing Twitter data for somewhere between $60-300 using LLMs.
 I'm not convinced it has to be this expensive.
 I think possibly we could use models that are simpler than LLMS for this data and do it for a lot cheaper.
 Not sure yet though.

 ### Moonshot
 This would be prohibitively expensive and slow with the current prices and speeds of LLMs.
-This is the kind of processing that would be need to be done on-the-fly, unlike with the MVP where everything can be pre-processed once.
+This is the kind of processing that would need to be done on-the-fly, unlike with the MVP where everything can be pre-processed once.
 I have absolutely no idea how we could do this.